UbiquityDotNET/Llvm.Libs/ReadMe.md

 the full size of the debug binaries and symbols output is very large, if packaged as a NuGet package it exceeds the size limits of all known public release NuGet galleries.

-Thus, this repository includes building the actual dynamic libraries for runtimes and targets supported for RELEASE (No symbols) ONLY.
+Thus, this repository includes building the actual dynamic libraries for run-times and targets supported for RELEASE (No symbols) ONLY.
 If symbols are needed for local debugging, then those are built locally.

 >[!NOTE]
 > It is VERY rare to need to debug into the LLVM libraries themselves.
 So much so that this is
-> mostly a theoretical excercise.
+> mostly a theoretical exercise.
 > Building the extension DLL with debugging is fully supported, and used heavily to debug new
 > additions of the extension APIs.